WHAT YOU SHOULD KNOW

 |DISADVANTAGES||For thumb reconstruction is too small and makes a weaker transfer||More disturbance of walking ability proportionate to amount of tissue taken in transfer|

 The small connections between blood vessels that have been sewn together can clot easily.
-The patient stays in the hospital for 5 days after surgery for close observation and to receive continuous anticoagulant medication by vein.
+The patient stays in the hospital for 5 days after surgery to control the environment and for close monitoring.
 After hospital discharge, outpatient rehabilitation begins with exercises for motion and control of swelling.
 The tendon connections must be moved frequently to avoid stiffness.
 Nerve regrowth is slow and the tips of the new digit do not gain feeling for many months.
-Forceful gripping and pinching activities are not allowed until after full bone and tendon healing occurs at around 2 months.
+Forceful gripping and pinching activities are not allowed until bone and tendon healing has passed at least the initial 6-8 weeks.